srichunchu/Large-Data-Related-Questions/README.md

-# Big Data Related Questions
+# Big Data Related Questions/Details

 **Given a text file of size say 100GB?
 Task is to find first non repeating word in this file?
 constraints: You can traverse the file only once.**